 Until the middle of the 20th century, glass panes were produced by drawing or moulding molten glass, and then polishing out the imperfections.
-In 1959, the float glass process was invented, eliminating the need to polish and therefore reducing the labour required.
-The float glass process is how Guardian's 25 plants around the world make their glass.
+In 1959, the float glass process was introduced, eliminating the need to polish, automizing the flat glass manufacturing and providing an optical quality never seen before.

 The Need for Glass Coatings

 The physical definitions of light, energy and heat are described by defined wavelengths of the electromagnetic spectrum.
-When wavelengths hit an object, certain wavelengths are reflected, absorbed and transmitted through the object.
+When radiation hits an object, certain wavelengths are reflected, absorbed and transmitted through the object.
 Guardian Glass applies coatings to float glass in order to manipulate which wavelengths are reflected, absorbed and transmitted to serve functional and aesthetic requirements.

-For example, designing glass coatings that reduces solar heat requires controlling the radiation emitted by the sun that strikes the earth.
-Guardian Glass coatings are designed to reflect the infrared wavelengths (solar heat) while at the same time transmitting the visible light wavelengths (daylight) through the glass.
+For example, designing glass coatings that reduce solar heat requires controlling the radiation emitted by the sun that strikes the earth.
+Guardian Glass coatings are designed to reflect the solar radiation (solar heat) while at the same time transmitting a significant amount of the visible light wavelengths (daylight) through the glass.